Definition of a Compressed Spring

 Compressed Spring Applications

 Compressed springs can work in a variety of applications.
 It would be most beneficial for you to use a compressed spring in an application where you need to produce force linearly when the spring is moving from fully extended to compressed.
 If you need to produce linear force in a pulling direction you will need to use and extension spring.
-As you can see in the animation to the right there is a motor that is moving the arm of the apparatus in a counter clockwise direction.
-Every time the arm of the apparatus makes a circle it pushes up against the spring and causes it to compress.
+For example, if you have a motor that is moving the arm of the apparatus in a counter clockwise direction and Every time the arm of the apparatus makes a circle it pushes up against the spring and causes it to compress.
 The compressed spring will then produce linear force again an object, which in turn will allow the application to function properly.